The history of vaccines

 Vaccination is the most effective way of preventing thousands of cases of sickness, disability and death every year.

-With the SARS-CoV-2 coronavirus vaccine, the scientific community has succeeded in developing protection in record time: less than a year.
-However, the scientist have been working for years in the search for vaccines to protect us against diseases like malaria (which claims the lives of 400,000 people a year) and HIV.
-In fact, advances in the development of an HIV vaccine was also being used against the coronavirus .
+The scientific community has been working for years in the search for vaccines to protect us against diseases like malaria (which claims the lives of 400,000 people a year) and HIV.

 However, he population also has to assume its own responsibility, and this is the fact is that climate change and loss of biodiversity are, according to the United Nations Environment Programme (UNEP), factors that multiply the danger of there being other, new pandemics in the future.
-Although population lockdowns have reduced CO2 levels by 17%, we need greater commitment to reducing emissions.
+Although population lockdowns reduced CO2 levels by 17%, now, a few years later, back to normal, a greater commitment is needed to reduce emissions.

 What is a vaccine and what is it for